monsoonmaelstrom/book2/book2.md

 He didn’t drag Liam with him tonight, which also doesn’t surprise me.

 The first time he was here, he saw me lose to Amelia.
 I intend for him to see the same scenario again this time.
-I expect he’ll do the same thing tonight he did that first night.
+I expect he’ll do the same thing tonight he did then.
 Since he saw me react that first night, I can’t pretend like I don’t feel it, but I can act like I have no idea what it is or what the source is.
 Which is to say, if I’m right and he does it again, I intend to react exactly the same way I did then.
-Let him think I still have no idea what it is or that it’s coming from him.
+Let him think I still have no idea what it is, or that it’s coming from him.

-I slow all my reactions just enough to give Amelia another slight advantage in addition to the size advantage she already has on me.
+I slow all of my reactions just enough to give Amelia another slight advantage in addition to the size advantage she already has on me.

 Iverson has been watching us spar for probably close to ten minutes before I finally feel that same physical rippling sensation that makes the inside of my head feel like it’s expanding in size.
 Like before, I let myself appear distracted.
 Like I’m searching for the source.